Photo provided by: Jet Stream Pedals

 This evolution has created a new sub-category worth defining clearly.

-The New Category: Compact High-Power Amp Heads
+The New Category: Compact High-Power Amplification

-The Jetstream 100W is a strong example of this category.
+The Jet Stream 100W is a strong example of this category.

 In other words:

-It looks like a mini head
+• It looks like a mini unit

-It travels like a mini head
+• It travels like a mini unit

-Why the Jetstream 100W Is More Than a Typical Mini Amp
+Why the Jet Stream 100W Is More Than a Typical Mini Amp

 Key distinctions include: